swcarpentry/board/subcommittees/mentoring/README.md

 - attend bi-month subcommittee meetings where discuss ongoing projects and talk about new ideas http://pad.software-carpentry.org/scf-mentoring
 - host one or two instructor discussion sessions per month http://pad.software-carpentry.org/instructor-discussion
 - write blog posts about our ongoing and proposed activities
-- and possible more!
+- and possibly more!
 We're open to new ideas!